QEHS-Websites/Overview/README.md

 - How far does data travel with every saving of code?
 - What would it mean to have a GitHub server in your home? (permissions and physical data updating)

-### Introductory CS Case Studies
+### Introductory Website Case Studies

-*IMPORTANT*: You should have 9 repositories started in GitHub & GitHub Desktop

-Main Project, Android App, review what is possible with Ketai.org
-- "Design a cell phone app for your main project" that will first run as a fullScreen() computer app
-- GUI
-- List Behaviors and expectations
-- List data you will need to code
-- What will your touch screen and physical buttons be doing
-- List the other interactions this app will have and when these will be available (clean & minimal GUI)

 Website Case Studies ("How do you convince another person, by reading a single page, your digital identity or app created is worth reading or using further?")
 - "Who Am I" Website Project, <a href="https://github.com/QEHS-Websites/Who-Am-I">Click Here</a>
 - Promotion of Android App: Drawing Program or Music Program

-Note for Android Assignments: the following must be drawn "exactly" in a case study (i.e. 1/2, 1/4, 1/5, etc.), then appear in canvas "exactly"

-Additional Case Studies, in App Development
-- *Note about submitting Case Studies*:
-  - submit an image of paper and save this into the Repository made for the Project
-  - export file from program, to be saved in Repository (i.e. MS Paint's .bitmap)
-- Any additional notes you have should be entered into the ReadMe.md file through Atom.io using <a href="https://github.com/MercersKitchen/Markdown-ReadMe-Documentation">GitHub Markdown</a>
+Any additional notes you have should be entered into the ReadMe.md file through Atom.io using <a href="https://github.com/MercersKitchen/Markdown-ReadMe-Documentation">GitHub Markdown</a>
-1. Hello World & Simple Counting (using formulae)
-2. Composite Images (Snow Globe, Measles, etc.)
-3. 3 by 3 Assignment including random colour with additional text, and images
-4. Drawing Program (including background song and sound effects using mouse)
-5. Music Program (including sound effects using key board and mouse)
-6. Final Project: using Ketai Library

----

-# Introductory Webpages and Introduction to a Simple Site

-**UNDER CONSTRUCTION**, <a href="https://github.com/QEHS-Websites/Introductory-HTML">Click Here</a>

 ---